IanGrenville/LaserHarp/index.md

 Internally the harp operates in the following way:

-It is continously sampling data from its two sources of information, the light sensor array and distance sensor arrays.
+It is continuously sampling data from its two sources of information, the light sensor array and distance sensor arrays.
 The data from these is fed into circular buffers of size 100 and 10 respectively.
 On these buffers, a simple filtering algorithm is applied in order to smooth out small fluctuations in the signal.
-In the case of the light sensors this filtered data is then checked against a pre-tuned set of thresholds, and if the software determines that indeed a laser beam is being blocked by the performers hand, a state in an array is adjusted to increase our confidence that a note is currently being played.
+In the case of the light sensors this filtered data is then checked against a pre-tuned set of thresholds, and if the software determines that indeed a laser beam is being blocked by the performer's hand, a state in an array is adjusted to increase our confidence that a note is currently being played.
-Next, the software checks(for each beam) whether it believes it is currently broken and combines this with its information about the location of the performers hands to determine whether it should play a note(or adjust an existing note).
+Next, the software checks(for each beam) whether it believes it is currently broken and combines this with its information about the location of the performer's hands to determine whether it should play a note(or adjust an existing note).
 The Pi Pico then subsequently sends out all of the relevant musical control information over a MIDI connection to the host computer, and repeats its loop by sampling a new set of data.

 ### Hardware

 One of my goals for the project was to make use of inexpensive, off-the-shelf electronic components.
 Of these components, the most expensive was the Pi Pico at $5 for the board (however the total cost of the 10 lasers was significantly higher).
 For the distance sensors, I used the (very popular and well documented) HRC-S04 ultrasonic time of flight sensors, which use a small speaker and microphone to detect the distance between the sensor and the nearest object facing it.
-For the laser diodes, I used commerical and low power lasers(the same kind that gets sold for toys) in order to avoid dealing with the safety concerns of using more powerful lasers, with the downside of not having beams that are visible without additional particulate matter added to the air.
+For the laser diodes, I used low power lasers(the same kind that gets sold for toys) in order to avoid dealing with the safety concerns of using more powerful lasers, with the downside of not having beams that are visible without additional particulate matter added to the air.

 - [HRCS04 Distance Sensors](https://cdn.sparkfun.com/datasheets/Sensors/Proximity/HCSR04.pdf)